What Is the Average Time to Sell a House in Florida?

 What will help my Florida house sell faster?

-• Prepare your home: Spearman says her clients that have success apply careful preparations, such as fresh paint, new or freshly-cleaned carpets, a deep cleaning, and landscaping or garden work.
+• Prepare your home: Spearman says her successful clients apply careful preparations, such as fresh paint, new or freshly cleaned carpets, deep cleaning, and landscaping or garden work.
 We’ll share some top preparation tips in the next section.

 • Emphasize outdoor living: In Florida, outdoor living spaces can significantly influence a buyer’s decision.
-If you have a backyard patio or deck area, make it as inviting as possible.
+If you have a backyard patio or deck area, stage it properly to make it inviting.
 In your listing and photos, highlight features like a pool, outdoor kitchen, or garden.

 • Stage your home: Well-staged homes can often sell faster.
 Consider using a professional home staging company that can showcase your house in its best light.

-• Price correctly: Overpriced homes can linger on the market.
-Well-priced homes can exceed typical DOMs.
+• Price correctly: Overpriced homes can linger on the market, while well-priced homes can exceed typical DOMs.
 Spearman recounts, “I had a home recently that was on the market for 0 days before we went under contract because it was priced correctly.”
 Work with your agent to set a competitive price based on recent sales of comparable homes in your Florida city.

 • Professional photography: Quality images can significantly impact online home searches, so even if you think you’re good with a camera, consider hiring a professional photographer.
 Most top agents will arrange for photos.

-• Highlight unique features: Whether it’s a view or proximity to desirable amenities or locations, make sure to feature what makes your home special.
+• Highlight unique features: Whether it’s a view or an excellent walkability score, being near desirable amenities or locations, make sure to feature what makes your home special.

-• Get a home inspection: Preemptively addressing potential home-selling obstacles can speed up the selling process and provide potential buyers with peace of mind.
+• Get a home inspection: Having the home inspected and preemptively addressing potential home selling obstacles can speed up the selling process and provide potential buyers with peace of mind.

 How should I prepare my Florida house to sell?